Silvobrillion/peliohjelmointi_display_of_skills/README.md

-# Peliohjelmointi - Display of Skills by Izabel Silvola
+# Peliohjelmointi - Display of Skills assignment by Izabel Silvola
 ### Movement and pathfinding in Unity

 > [!NOTE]